Please read the pre-script, it's there for a reason.

 He didn't quite react as expected.
-Actually, Ziva amended, she wasn't exactly sure how a man should react upon realizing they were being watched, stalker-like - although she knew how she would if it was reversed.
+Actually, Ziva amended, she wasn't exactly sure how someone should react upon realizing they were being watched, stalker-like.
 Angry, probably.
 Creeped-out, certainly.
 But not … amusement?
 Was that -

 He winked at me!
 Arrogant bastard ... or not.
 He wasn't the one caught watching, after all.
 God this is embarrassing.